 Dischidia plants belong to the milkweed family.
 Broken stems ooze milky latex sap and the plant often grows aerial roots.
 Dischidia pectenoides is the type most commonly grown and produces tiny, red flowers and pouch-like leaves.
 It is inside these modified leaves that the ants make their home.

 Over time, organic material that is left to rot inside the leaves will get absorbed by the plant as it grows roots into the leaves to harvest the material.
 Try growing Dischidia in a hanging pot or trained to a small trellis.

 Dischidia in the House

-These plants grow wild in low light situations below a thick rainforest canopy where light cannot penetrate deeply.
+These plants grow wild in low-light situations below a thick rainforest canopy where light cannot penetrate deeply.
 Care of Dischidia requires indirect light for at least half the day.
-Avoid placing ant plant near doors or windows where drafts can stress the plant.
+Avoid placing ant plants near doors or windows where drafts can stress the plant.

 The best medium for Dischidia ant plants is one that is composed of shredded bark or coconut husks.
 These plants appreciate high humidity and good ventilation.
 They should also have some sort of support as they are growing or allow the plant to trail in a hanging container.

 You can also try growing Dischidia outside in summer but provide the plant with a dappled light area and keep a watch for pests.

 Allow the planting medium to dry out before you water the plant.
 They are used to getting moisture only from dew and the air, and cannot tolerate boggy media.
 When the bark medium is dry to the touch, submerge the container in water until air bubbles are gone.

 Ant plant also needs high humidity.
 Mist the plant every day or place the container on a saucer filled with pebbles and water.
 The water will evaporate and moisten the air while the pebbles will hold the sensitive roots out of the water.